-- Place copies of The Three Little Pigs in the Dramatic Play Center, including those in other languages.
-If you read other versions of the story to the children, add them to the center as well. - Observe how the dramatization changes and listen to the language development that acting out a story can promote.
+- Place a copy of The Three Little Pigs in the Dramatic Play Center.
+If you read other versions of the story to the children, add them to the center also. - Observe how the dramatization changes and listen to the language development that acting out a story can promote.